eficode-academy/istio-katas/02-deployment-patterns.md

 As the header is **not** propagated to the name service the default route is hit.
 > You would need to modify the sentence service to propagate the header onwards
 > so the virtual service could match on it.
+If you look in the code for the
+> application, you can see which headers are currently forwarded.

 ![Bad Header](images/kiali-bad-header.png)